This site presents a reference view of an IDDAS-compatible implementation.

 Infrastructure Originators do not extract value.

-Whenever real revenue is created through the system:
+When real revenue is created through the system, outcomes are determined by published, versioned rules.

-Most systems begin with clear rules and change them later.
+Most systems begin with clear rules and weaken them as they scale.

-This model challenges a long-standing assumption popularized by large platforms: that discretion, opacity, and post-hoc adjustment are necessary at scale.
+This challenges the assumption that discretion, opacity, or post-hoc adjustment are required at scale.

 IDDAS fixes the rule first so others can build on it without fear that success will change the outcome.